ED-IP/Milestone-4-project/README.md

 - ~~Sometimes is not possible to click in the options for the drop-down menu "My account" when a logged user is in the home page (I suspect is because a toast is an "invisible" on top of the menu option)~~
 - Sorting by name not working
 - Stripe Webhooks not working on Heroku (error 500 is visible in stripe website)
-- "Order Total" doesn't appear in order history, it's not correctly recorded in the orders table
+- "Order Total" doesn't appear in order history, it's not correctly recorded in the orders table for some orders
 - Navigation options for the home page need adjustment, specially for the mobile site
 - Wishlist function not finalized
 - It's not possible to click the logout/login, the inspect tools shows the body element on top of some of the buttons, fields not allowing interaction